First Twenty Five Pages

 Wet and cold, her umbrella was taken from her by a small man who didn’t speak.
 The same happened to her suitcase.
 That ugly face and smell peered into her wide, glazed eyes; she backed away a little bit to refocus.
 “You are the last redheaded person in the world; do you know that?”
 She never thought much about her hair, always her stomach.
 “We are gon’a have a lot a’ babies, you and me; make a lot of money.”
 He laughed after he told her that, and knew why she didn’t respond.

 “I could only get one breast in the shot; damn.
 I’ve got six kids, they need food and clothes.
 I’m going to have to do some elaborate graphic design with these photos.
 Half a’ nude; what’s wrong with her these days?”
 A short, wire-rimmed man with one muddy shoe asks another cameraman, as he steps out of Better Blonder Blonde’s damp garden.
-He stomps his foot, leaves a clear, muddy outline of his small foot.
+He stomps his foot, leaves a clear, muddy outline of his small shoe.

 “I got half of both, if that will help ya’ any.
 We could probably use what we both got to make one Better Blonder Blonde,” another cameraman says.